 Check your Purchase Power Terms & Conditions for your postage threshold and your days to pay.

 A monthly postage usage threshold is built into your Purchase Power Terms & Conditions.
-When your postage purchases exceed that threshold, a 1% Overage Fee is assessed on any amount over the threshold during the statement period.
+When your postage purchases exceed that threshold across your combined meter and postage accounts, an Overage Fee is assessed on any amount over the threshold during the statement period.
 The Overage Fee covers the cost of funds borrowed over that threshold.
 You are billed for that purchase on your monthly Line of Credit (Purchase Power) statement.
 An Overage Fee is not an Over-Limit Fee.
 An Over-Limit Fee is incurred when you exceed your total credit limit for your Line of Credit (Purchase Power).
 Learn more about fees.

 It is in the Overage Fee Section of your Purchase Power Terms & Conditions.

-Pitney Bowes has updated the Overage Fee calculation to include postage across all meter and postage accounts.
+In late 2023, Pitney Bowes updated the Overage Fee calculation to include postage across all meter and postage accounts.
 Previously, the calculation only included postage purchased for physical meters.
-When you exceed the postage threshold across your combined meter and postage accounts, a 1% Overage Fee is assessed on any amount over the threshold during the statement period.
+When you exceed the postage threshold across your combined meter and postage accounts, an Overage Fee is assessed on any amount over the threshold during the statement period.
 The Overage Fee covers the cost of funds borrowed over that threshold.

 1. Line of Credit (Purchase Power) - Send Now, Pay Later